GraceMarySmyth/applied-statistics-assessment/README.md

 - Select an appropriate statistical test to investigate a claim.
 - Perform a statistical test on a data set.

+# Problem 1: Lady Tasting Tea.
+The first problem in the notebook is based on the origional experiment by Ronald Fisher and reported in his book The Design of Experiments (1935).
+The original experiment containes 8 cups of tea.
+For this problem I expanded the problem to analyse 12 cups of tea.
+8 with tea first and 4 milk first.

+# Problem 2: Normal Distribution.
+This problem in the notebook centred around flipping coins.
+I looked at first at one coin and the chance of heads or tails being returned when it was flipped.
+I then looked at the probability when two coins were flipped.
+The problem then required 100,000 samples of size 10 to be generated.
+For each sample, compute the standard deviation with ddof=1 (sample SD) and with ddof=0 (population SD).
+Plot histograms of both sets of values on the same axes with transparency.
+In the analysis differences were identified and how we would expect those differences to change if the sample size increased.

+# Problem 3: t-Tests,
+William Sealy Gosset (13 June 1876 – 16 October 1937) was an English statistician, chemist and brewer who worked for Guinness.
+In statistics, he pioneered small sample experimental design known as the t-Test or students t-Test. in this problem I identified the differences between type I and type II errors.
+I drew two samples of size 100, one from the standard normal distribution and one from the normal distribution with mean d and standard deviation 1. t-Tests were run on these samples and analysis done.

+# Problem 4: ANOVA.
+ANOVA (Analysis of Variance) extends hypothesis testing beyond two groups to compare means across multiple groups simultaneously.
+Instead of conducting multiple t-tests (which increases Type I error risk), ANOVA tests whether at least one group mean differs significantly from the others.
+For this problem three independant samples of size 30 were generated.
+ANOVA tests were performed and during this notebook it was explined why ANOVA was perferable over several t_Tests.

 # References used in the notebook
 Markdown formatting:
 https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax